davidoros/rhacm/README.md

 12:00		BREAK

-13:00		Installing ACM on a OpenSHift Cluster
+13:00		Installing ACM on a OpenShift Cluster

 14:00		Installing and configuring RHACM on a OpenShift Cluster (LIVE)